Canadian Political Science Association - 2018 Call For Proposals

 Annual Conference of the International Studies Asscociation (ISA) Canada Region: ISA-Canada is proud to host its annual conference in partnership with the Canadian Political Science Association (CPSA).
-For the twelvth consecutive year, ISA-Canada will co-organize with the CPSA the International Relations sections of the 2017 Annual Conference.
+For the thirteenth consecutive year, ISA-Canada will co-organize with the CPSA International Relations section of the 2018 Annual Conference.
 ISA-Canada encourages its members to submit proposals on areas of interest in the study of international relations.
 ISA-Canada is a region of the International Studies Association, the premier international association of international relations scholars.

 Canadian Association of Programs in Public Administration (CAPPA):